bwangsta/weathercast/README.md

 # Weathering React
-This project is the same as the [Weathering](https://github.com/bwangsta/weathering) project except I used Typescript and React rather than pure Javascript.
+This project is the same as the [Weathering](https://github.com/bwangsta/weathering) project except I used React.
 The purpose of this project was to create a weather application that can receive and display data from the Open-Meteo API.
-I decided to build the same project, but instead use React and Typescript to get more practice using React.
+I decided to build the same project, but instead use React to get more practice using React.

 ## Built With
 - React